sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 }
 ```

 This function is also used for runtime assertions in our code.
 Performance did not pose to be a problem yet.
-Using `IL2CPP` in Unity, this could in theory compile down to something more efficient, as the compiler knows all the types at compile time (which is not the case in interpreted .NET code).
+Using `IL2CPP` in Unity, this could in theory compile down to something more efficient, as the compiler knows all the types at compile time (which is not the case in interpreted .NET code, where more code could always be loaded at runtime).

 The `DataToString` function works similarly, but I won't torture you with more code.
 You can have a look [here](TODO).
 <!-- @osca can we publish this code? -->